- Online Services Pay Fines, Transcripts...

-In the event you would like to bring an issue before the Napa County Grand Jury, please access and complete the form below and mail to the post office box listed on the form.
-Do not mail your complaint to the Court and/or a judicial officer.
+In the event you would like to bring an issue before the Napa County Grand Jury, please access and complete the form below.
+Do not mail your complaint to a judicial officer.
+Send the complaint as directed on the form.
 Please note your issue or inquiry remains confidential by law.

 Napa County Grand Jury

 Napa, CA 94559

 Term of Office